Vinod Goenka: Early life and education

 Goenka was born in 1959 in Kolkata.
 When he was 6 years old, his family moved to Mumbai.
 He first attended Green Lawns High School, then Jamnabai Narsee School, and eventually finished his schooling at Campion School, Mumbai.
 He competed in Track and Field and narrowly missed qualifying for the Asian Games.
 An injury later led him to shift focus away from sports.

 Career

 At just 19 years old, he began working in his father's business in the 1980s.
-In the early 1980s, Goenka started his real estate empire with Conwood Constructions and launched projects at Gokuldham and Yashodham in Goregaon, Mahavir Nagar in Kandivli and Vasant Vihar in Thane.
+In the early 1980s, Goenka started his real estate business with Conwood Constructions and launched projects such as Gokuldham and Yashodham in Goregaon, Mahavir Nagar in Kandivli, Vasant Vihar in Thane and Shristi in Mira Road.
 In 1994, he diversified his business by venturing into the dairy industry in partnership with the US-based Schreiber Foods, establishing an integrated dairy plant in Baramati.
 By 2006, he partnered with Shahid Balwa, another Mumbai-based realtor in a 50:50 collaboration to develop Le Méridien Mumbai (now Hilton International Airport Hotel).
 This partnership resulted in the creation of the DB group.
 In a few years, the company reported 21 million sq ft under construction and 40 million sq ft in planned projects.